 A typical NYC post-closing possession agreement will include at a minimum the following:

-- Length of Occupancy – since the typical closing time on an NYC property in 30-60 days the standard occupancy limit through the agreement is 60 days.
-If the unit is in a co-op building or there are lenders involved it’s very difficult to get any more than this.
+- Length of Occupancy – since the average closing time on an NYC property in 30-60 days the standard occupancy limit through the agreement is 60 days.
+If the unit is in a co-op building or there are lenders involved it’s challenging to get any more than this.

 - Escrow Amount – to protect the buyer, a portion of the sales proceeds will be held in escrow until the seller has vacated the premises.
 This amount is negotiable but is typically 2-3% of the sale price.